How Do I Know If My Dog Has Degenerative Myelopathy?

 Full Support Wheelchair for large dog with DM

-Since the degenerative myelopathy symptoms will worsen over time the changes in your dog’s mobility will be significant.
-In the later and more advanced stages of DM weakness in the legs will progress to complete hind leg paralysis.
+Since the degenerative myelopathy symptoms will worsen over time, the changes in your dog’s mobility will be significant.
+In the later and more advanced stages of DM, weakness in the legs will progress to complete hind leg paralysis.
 The mobility loss will get to a point where the support and use of a dog wheelchair will be needed to keep your dog mobile.
 When choosing a mobility cart for degenerative myelopathy support, an adjustable wheelchair that features an optional front wheel attachment is ideal.
 As DM symptoms progress, mobility loss will spread to the dog’s front legs.

 understanding degenerative myelopathy in dogs